echeverrimontes/GISPython/README.md

 -85 degrees and smaller than
 85 degrees of longitude.
 Latitude on the other hand is not a problem.
+Note that we could do the projections in our python script to speed up the Grasshopper definition but for the sake of keeping everything in the scope of a more versed in Grasshopper scripting audience we are not going to.
+If you are still curious on how to implement this via python, the Basemap library that we use for our map creatiom provides some out of the box projections in our MultipleInputs.py file from line 151 to 162.
+If we wanted our data to be written to a xlsl, translating the projections nodes Cassini, WebMercator and Spherical from the Workshop (1).gh from C# to python shouldnt be that hard but we'll leave that as an excersice for the more coding savy readers.
 ![docstwo](https://user-images.githubusercontent.com/21000020/47823281-8fc72b80-dd35-11e8-8500-e6c6e40ef32d.JPG)
 Now that we have our geographical coordinates projected to the cartesian